 Room Mate Anna – This small boutique hotel is the perfect place to stay if you’re looking for a quaint and romantic room in Barcelona.
 They have a range of lovely, comfortable rooms available and its location in the city centre means within easy reach of all of the best attractions in Barcelona.

 Hotel Condado – This central hotel is another fantastic option for your time in Barcelona.
 Situated in a prime location for sightseeing, they have numerous spacious and comfortable rooms available and also includes breakfast in the nightly rate.

 Fabrizzio’s Petit – If you’re travelling solo or on a budget in Barcelona, then this small, locally-run hostel is an excellent choice.
 Centrally located within easy walking distance of all of Barcelona’s main attractions, they not only have both dorm and private rooms available but also include a great breakfast in their rates.

 Not quite what you’re looking for?
 Click here to browse more Barcelona hotels!

 As you can see, whether you decide to spend 2, 3, 4 or even more days in Barcelona, you’ll find there is no shortage of exciting and unique things to do.
 Use this itinerary as a jumping-off point to help guide your planning, and you’ll be sure to have an incredible experience in this amazing city.

-Are you wondering how many days in Barcelona?
-Are you planning a 2, 3 or 4 days in Barcelona itinerary?
+Are you planning a Barcelona itinerary?
+Have any questions about your trip?
 Let us know in the comments!